-Shuttered Met Opera to lock out stageghands
+Shuttered Met Opera to lock out stagehands

 Met General Manager Peter Gelb said the company proposed 30% cuts, of which half would be restored when box office and core donations reach pre-pandemic benchmarks, as part of a five-year contract to replace the deal that expired July 31.
 Gelb estimated the Met has lost $154 million in revenue due to the pandemic.

 The Met stopped performances March 12 because of the pandemic and ended pay for Local One about two weeks later.
-Gelb said medical benefits continued for most union members through the expiration of the collective bargaining agreement and that the union had been providing them since.
+Gelb said medical benefits continued for most Local One union members through the expiration of the collective bargaining agreement and that the union had been providing them since.
 There has been no progress in seven negotiating sessions, Gelb said.

-After at first hoping to resume performances in March 2021, the company canceled its entire 2020-21 season in September.
+After at first hoping to resume performances on Dec.
+31, the company canceled its entire 2020-21 season in September.
 Gelb said construction needs to start soon on the five new productions for the 2021-22 season, which are to start technical rehearsals in August.

 “It takes months to build sets.
 With a lockout, it enables us to consider the possibilities of other options,” he said.
 “There are other construction shops in this country and around the world that are not union.”

-The Met says fulltime stagehands earned a minimum $260,000 in 2019, including benefits.
+The Met says fulltime stagehands earned an average of $260,000 in 2019, including benefits.
 As part of an agreement with Local One, it would restore pay of up to $1,500 weekly to furloughed employees.

 Gelb hopes to reopen contracts with Local 802 of American Federation of Musicians, which represents the orchestra, and the American Guild of Musical Artists, which represents the chorus.
 The deals with those unions expire next summer and the Met has had preliminary meetings with 802.
 Gelb said the guild has not committed to early talks.